huckmon/dockerwithjava/README.md

 Please note that for alpine images you'll need to replace `bash` with `sh` anytime it's mentioned in this page (and in general use).

-# Running a minecraft modpack server
+# Running a minecraft modpack server using this container

 This section is a quickstart guide to using this container for a minecraft modpack server.
 This also works as a very liberal example for running other apps java with this container.

-please note that if you're using this container for minecraft servers of anykind, Minecraft versions 1.12.2 and below need java 8 and any other versions are fine with java 17 and above so you will need to ensure you're using the right container tag.
+Please note that Minecraft versions 1.12.2 and below need java 8 and any other versions are fine with java 17 and above so you will need to ensure you're using the right container tag.

 Do `docker exec -it <container name> bash` to enter the container.
 For alpine images you'll need to replace `bash` with `sh` anytime it's mentioned.